Under Nevada criminal law, the term “substantial bodily harm” means a physical injury

 - The amount of medical care it requires, and also

 For instance, a black eye that fades in a few days might not be serious enough under NRS 0.060.
-But a black eye that lasts for weeks and impairs the victim’s vision probably would.3
+In contrast, a black eye that lasts for weeks and impairs the victim’s vision probably would.3

-Many Nevada crime laws are written so that prosecutors may bring more serious felony charges if you allegedly caused major physical harm.
-In sum, below are brief descriptions of seven common crimes where physical injury increases the penalty range:
+Many Nevada crime laws are written so that prosecutors can bring more serious charges if you allegedly caused serious physical harm.
+Below are common crimes where substantial bodily harm increases the penalty range:

 When an adult victim of sexual assault (NRS 200.366) sustains serious bodily harm from the rape, you may be sentenced to life without the possibility of parole.